zbengt/zbengt.github.io/_posts/2021-10-27-chatting_with_Pam.md

 Note: When referring to "crabs", assume we're talking about snow/Tanner crabs, unless otherwise specified.
 If talking Southeast or Southcentral, we mean Tanners, if talking northern Bering Sea we're talking snow, when discussing EBS broadly, we mean both.

-Relevant background contained in brackets [the word "brackets" originates from the Old English TK TK TK]
+Relevant background contained in brackets [the word "bracket" originates from the French "braguette", meaning codpiece armor, which itself is from the Old English "broc", or "pants"]

 ## Discussion